 Cambridge District Scout Archive

 These sample records of crews are selected from those available between 1924 and 1957.
 No race cards have yet been unearthed beyond this date.
-They are all from the Scout I boat and represent those who raced in the Town Bumps on the one day of the four named.
+They are largely from the Scouts’ I boat and represent those who raced in the Town Bumps on the day indicated of the four raced.

 They include the first and second year of racing 1923, 1924, the Head of the River winners in 1931, 1939 and 1947, and a selection of teams from the 1950’s.